Measles Information For Providers

 • Being unvaccinated or not fully vaccinated

-Consider measles in patients presenting with febrile rash illness and clinically compatible measles symptoms (cough, coryza, and conjunctivitis)
+Consider measles in patients presenting with febrile rash illness and clinically compatible measles symptoms (cough, coryza, and conjunctivitis) with exposure history.

 Testing